The medical device that’s transformed Ella’s life - The Lily Foundation

 A young girl in a school uniform wearing a backpack with feeding tube equipment

 She learnt quickly, which of course was a real benefit to Ella since that precious tube was providing her with all the nutrition she needed.
-However nasal tube feeding isn’t without its complications, especially if it doesn’t get put into the right place or moves around, so when Ella was offered a PEG (percutaneous endoscopic gastrostomy) instead, just before her first birthday, it didn’t take them long to make the decision.
+However nasal tube feeding isn’t without its complications, especially if it doesn’t get put into the right place or moves around, so when Ella was offered a PEG feeding tube (a device inserted directly into the stomach) just before her first birthday, the family didn’t hesitate.

 A mitochondrial disease diagnosis

-In the meantime, more tests followed, mainly from a genetic perspective, to see why this was happening to Ella.
-All the tests came back to say everything was ok, making for a very confusing time for Ella’s parents.
+In the meantime, more tests followed, mainly from a genetic perspective, to see why Ella was encountering these challenges.
+All the tests came back clear, making for a very confusing time for Ella’s parents.
 Finally hypotonia, also known as floppy muscle syndrome, was diagnosed, and Ella was referred to a neurologist who said they would simply need to keep an eye on Ella to see how she developed.
 It wasn’t until much later on that the mitochondrial disease diagnosis was finally made.

-Using a feeding tube certainly hasn’t held Ella back.
-She loves family meals, and often has her own plate of food in front of her to pick at during large gatherings.
-At school, she sits with her friends and nibbles on her packed lunch if she’s feeling up to it; occasionally she may be too tired, in which case she’ll skip the lunch hall in favour of staying somewhere a little quieter and more relaxed, but Kirsty leaves it up to Ella to make that decision – she’s always very vocal about how she’s feeling!
+At family meals, Ella loves having her own plate to pick at.
+At school, she sits with her friends and nibbles on her packed lunch, although on tiring days, she chooses a quieter space to rest.
+Kirsty leaves it up to Ella to make that decision – she’s always very vocal about how she’s feeling!

 Donate today